unm-historiography/2015-spring/clark/Joseph.Conclusion.md

 The study's current is taking it somewhere for sure but the question is where.

 A social science, anthropology, literature?
-Or it will continue to be history, becoming its subject altogether, vanishing away into a blurry past in the graveyard of philosophy.
+Or it will continue to be history, becoming its subject altogether, vanishing away into a blurry past.